-Located right in the heart of The Shaw neighborhood, the Missouri Botanical Garden is worthy of a full day's visit, though with little ones you might try and focus on a few things, especially the super fun children's garden with its tree houses, mini splash pad, rope bridges, tree trunk slides and other fun.
+Located right in the heart of The Shaw neighborhood, the Missouri Botanical Garden is worth a full day's visit, though with little ones you might try and focus on a few things, especially the super-fun children's garden with its tree houses, mini splash pad, rope bridges, tree trunk slides and other fun.
 There is also a geodesic dome – The Climatron! – that predates Milwaukee's domes but is more squat.
-However, inside the plantings are pretty awesome look at tropical species.
+However, inside the plantings are a pretty awesome look at tropical species.

 (PHOTO: The Magic House St. Louis Children's Museum Facebook)

 Now this sprawling place, opened in the former home of George Lane Edwards of A.G.
-Edwards & Sons and a much larger, and more recent addition, on the west side of the city, is what one expects from a children's museum, a la Betty Brinn.
-Albeit on a larger scale.
+Edwards & Sons and a much larger, and more recent addition, on the west side of the city, is what one expects from a children's museum.
+Like Betty Brinn, albeit on a larger scale.
 A slew of interactive exhibits help children see the fundamentals of science and history and more.